candlepin/candlepin.github.io/docs/candlepin/pagination.md

 navigation to the first, next, previous, and last pages.
 Please see [RFC 5988](http://tools.ietf.org/html/rfc5988) for a full specification of the Link header.
 The header provides a list of links separated by commas.
-Each link is split into a URL (surrounded by angle brackets) and it's relation defined by the string `rel="RELATION_NAME"`.
+Each link is split into a URL (surrounded by angle brackets) and its relation defined by the string `rel="RELATION_NAME"`.
 The four relation names are `first`, `next`, `prev`, and `last`.
 A simple parser for the Link header can be found [here](https://github.com/eclipse/egit-github/blob/master/org.eclipse.egit.github.core/src/org/eclipse/egit/github/core/client/PageLinks.java).